Cloud Peak Wilderness Regulations

 - Failure to dispose of debris, garbage or other waste including camp structures such as hitching racks, tent frames, and pegs after the use period.

-- (NEW! in 2013) Failure to dispose of solid human waste in the West and Middle Tensleep drainages portions of Cloud Peak Wilderness by packing it out and disposing off of the Bighorn National Forest in an approved waste disposal facility.
-Refer to Special Order 2016-01 and the map showing where this regulation applies.
+- Failure to dispose of solid human waste in the West and Middle Tensleep drainages portions of Cloud Peak Wilderness by packing it out and disposing off of the Bighorn National Forest in an approved waste disposal facility.

 - Using the Cloud Peak Wilderness with a group larger than 10 people and/or with more than 15 head of recreational stock in any group, larger groups than permitted must split into separate groups which meet the group size limits and must remain a minimum of 1/2 mile apart even at campsites.
 Groups may have an additional 2 people in their group if a member of the group is trained in Leave No Trace outdoor skills and ethics and has a copy of their certification with them.